evitikai/hello-world/README.md

 using Atom, i have created
 five more lines here
 now trying to save and push the changes / update the online files. let's see!

 that worked and now i am editing this online. will it push the changes to the version on my desktop?

+yes it does! this is great :-D